chattizen/citizens-handbook/chattanooga/mayor/index.md

 The Chattanooga Police Department (CPD) is the city's law enforcement agency.

+The department enforces laws, preserves the peace, maintains order, combats crime and works to make Chattanooga safe.

-The department is divided into three commands: uniform services, investigative services, and administration and support.
+The department is divided into three commands: uniform services, investigative services, and administration and support services.

-The CPD employs more than 400 sworn officers.
-Most of them work in the patrol division of uniform services.
+More than 400 sworn officers, as well as civilian staff, work for the CPD.

 [Read more](./police.html)